Short answer

 Can manganese be overdosed from foods?

 Mangenese is essential for health, but can cause toxicity in excess, which has been observed in miners and metal workers (occupational overexposure).
 But can we experience manganese toxicity from our diet?
-The short answer is that there is no known toxicity resulting from dietary manganese, but only from inorganic manganese inhalation and water and precautions for over-supplementation:
+No, there is no known toxicity resulting from dietary manganese, only from inorganic manganese inhalation and water and precautions for over-supplementation.

-For açaí, the bioavailabilty of manganese lies between 7 and 18% of the total amount.
-Generally the larger part of manganese from food is quickly excreted and only a small percentage is absorbed due to its poor solubility.
+For açaí, the bioavailability of manganese lies between 7 and 18% of the total amount.
+Generally, the larger part of manganese from food is quickly excreted, and only a small percentage is absorbed due to its poor solubility.
 Taking a manganese supplement, which comes in inorganic forms like manganese gluconate, manganese sulfate, manganese ascorbate, and amino acid chelates of manganese (see here), is therefore not the same as taking the compound within the plant food.
 Because overdosing on inorganic manganese is possible, consuming an adequate amount of açaí berry might be a natural alternative to supplements.

 The manganese content in açaí is based on lab values and in-vitro studies.
 The concerns for manganese toxicity are hypothetical and are based on comparing the manganese levels found in the plant compared to toxicity data established with inhalation exposure.
 Consuming a mineral (or other compounds) within its natural, complex biochemical matrix can have very different effects than taking the isolated or inorganic form.